 The HTLC

-We have all our clauses in place to achieve trustless, atomic, and multi-hop operation!
-Let’s combine them together in one contract and see what it looks like.
+We have all our clauses to achieve trustless, atomic, and multi-hop operation!
+Let’s combine them in one contract and see what it looks like.

 Let’s see how the HTLC was actually implemented in the Bitcoin Script language: